tdawnsugrue/pangenome-graphs/md/431asgn.md

 ## Paper 1

-- What research questions did they set out
-    - reiterate the video archive thing
-        - importance of oral archives; maybe also address why one can't just use text archive versions (retaining integrity?
-Rather than relying on 100% accuracy of STT)
-            - *don't* take a defensive stance lol

 The first paper [being covered] sets out to develop a framework for information retrieval in video archives.
-More specifically, they aim to [solve the problem of/where] trawling through large amounts of video footage in order to find the answer to a specific query, by implementing an *Asking Questions* framework.
+More specifically, they aim[/their research questions were] to [solve the problem of/where] trawling through large amounts of video footage in order to find the answer to a specific query, by implementing an *Asking Questions* framework.
 [Overview on what this is; document expansion].
 [This comes in two parts ]- Automatic Speech Recognition (ASR), and the Asking Questions framework itself.

 [Brief description of ASR and how they did it, what its based on.
 NOTE this is not the main focus of this assignment; however it's necessary for context as the AQ model is dependent on accurate STT technology to generate relevant data].